coneco-lab/modified-ant/task-and-eeg/docs/neurone-triggers.md

 1. `from psychopy import parallel`
 Imports the `parallel` module from the PsychoPy library, i.e., it makes it available to the script you are running.
 Place this atop your script
 2. `port = parallel.ParallelPort(address=<insert address here>)`
 Initializes a `port` object from the  `ParallelPort` class contained in `parallel`.
 This object will have an `address` attribute with the value that you insert.
 In other words, this code line tells Python that there's a thing called `port` which is a parallel port with address `address`.
-Place it before you begin iterating over trials
+	Place this line right the iteration over trials
 3. `port.setPin(pinNumber=<insert pin number here>, state=1)`
 Sends a signal through a given pin of the parallel port.
-Place it wherever you need to send a signal (i.e., every time you present a given stimulus)
+Place it wherever you need to send a signal (e.g., every time you present a given stimulus)
 4. `port.setPin(pinNumber=<insert pin number here>, state=0)`
-Stops sending a signal through the given pin of the parallel port.
+Stops sending a signal through the given pin of the parallel port

 #### What happens when you open pins

-Signals come out the stimulus PC, travel in parallel along corresponding pin and cable, then enter:
+Signals come out the stimulus PC, travel in parallel along the corresponding pin and cable, then enter:

 - The EEG system if that's the only thing connected to the PC
 - The stimulator if that's the only thing connected to the PC
 - Both if they are both connected to the PC

 In our current set-up, the stimulator receives signals sent over pin 2.
 If you want to deliver TMS at an experimental event of interest, use `pinNumber=2`.
 	If you are doing concurrent TMS and EEG, using `pinNumber=2` marks the EEG trace _and_ triggers TMS.

 ### Relationship between pin number and event code

-All parallel port connections implement a map between a pin's identity and the code that the signal sent through it is assigned on the receiving machine (i.e., the name of the corresponding marker on the EEG trace).
+All parallel port connections implement a map between a pin's identity and the code that the signal sent through it is assigned on the receiving machine (e.g., the name of the corresponding marker on the EEG trace).
 Our montage[1] is tailored to the proprietary EEG system that we use (Bittium NeurOne) and  is as follows:

 | Stimulus PC output (DB25 connector) | Corresponding EEG system input (DB15 connector) |
 |-------------------------------------|-------------------------------------------------|